-If you’re spending time searching online for terms like “My brother has a drinking problem,” you’re not alone.
+If you’re spending time searching online for terms like, “My brother has a drinking problem,” you’re not alone.
 Many people look for help for their loved ones who are struggling with alcohol or drug abuse issues.
 However, there are ways to get help that can really change lives.
 At Promises Behavioral Health, we understand that getting the right kind of help and support matters when it comes to conquering an addiction to drugs or alcohol.
 You can reach out for yourself, or you can contact us on behalf of a family member or other loved one who could benefit from our services.
-Getting help isn’t far away when you contact us today.
+Help from an alcohol addiction treatment center isn’t far away when you contact us today at 844.875.5609.

 My Brother Has a Drinking Problem